wesimosiuoa/wesimosiuoa/README.md

 ## 💼 **Projects**

+1. **WEZI TECH INSTITUTE OF TECHNOLOGY Website** - Building the official site to enhance online learning and provide accessible education resources.
-1. **SmartInstructor** - An AI-based virtual instructor model designed to handle teaching and assessment tasks in online education.
+2. **SmartInstructor** - An AI-based virtual instructor model designed to handle teaching and assessment tasks in online education.
-2. **AgronoAI** - A virtual agronomist AI assisting farmers with data-driven insights.
+3. **AgronoAI** - A virtual agronomist AI assisting farmers with data-driven insights.
-3. **AI Seasonal Food Recommender for Restaurants** - A recommendation system using clustering techniques to provide seasonal food suggestions.
+4. **AI Seasonal Food Recommender for Restaurants** - A recommendation system using clustering techniques to provide seasonal food suggestions.
-4. **Video Chat Application** - A Django-based platform designed for high school students to create group discussions and live video sessions.
+5. **Video Chat Application** - A Django-based platform designed for high school students to create group discussions and live video sessions.

 ## 📈 **GitHub Stats**